-However, it is expensive to have a counter for all possible signals.
+However, it is expensive to have a counter for every possible signal.
 The signals are thus multiplexed.
 Signals are grouped into domains which are each clocked by one clock domain.
 There are up to 8 domains which hold 4 separate counters and up to 256 signals.
 Counters do not sample one signal, they sample a macro signal.
 A macro signal is the aggregation of 4 signals which have been combined using a function.
-An overview of this logic is represented by figure 3.
+An overview of this logic is represented by figure 7.

-Figure 3.
+Figure 7.
 Schematic view of a domain from PCOUNTER